fsll-tech/ejabberd/deps/stun/README.md

 [Jingle](http://xmpp.org/about-xmpp/technology-overview/jingle/)) and
 [WebRTC](https://en.wikipedia.org/wiki/WebRTC).

-They are part of a more general negociation technique know as [ICE](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) (Interactive Connectivity Establishment).
+They are part of a more general negotiation technique know as [ICE](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) (Interactive Connectivity Establishment).

 To summarize:

 * A STUN server is used to get an external network address.
-It does not serve as a relay for the mediat raffic.
+It does not serve as a relay for the media traffic.
 * TURN servers are used to relay traffic if direct (peer to peer) connection fails.